ChickenTenders2/FoodLink/README.md

         database.py                             # Connects to the database using the envrionment variables set and acts as a single point to connect to the database ( for all sql commands using mariadb connector).
 Auto-reconnects on connection loss and handles rollbacks safely. on execute failure.
                                                   Handles closing connection when server stops so connections don't build up on the database.

+        Dockerfile                              # Docker file which includes specifications required for deployment to OpenShift.

         email_verification.py                   # Manages user email verification through verification. codes, sending emails, and confirming user identity.
                                                   Made through Flask's Blueprint and Flask Mail, and render_template.

-        flask_forms.py                          # Creates all the flask_wtf forms used
+        flask_forms.py                          # Handles all the flask_wtf forms used in the web app

         FoodLink.pt                             # Custom trained YOLOv8n object detection model.

         input_handling.py                       # Contains a function for validating date format as well as functions that sanitise inputs to prevent malicious